A Stay-At-Home Mom’s Guide To Jobs & Earning Extra Income

 Guide: The Best Stay At Home Mom Jobs & How To Earn Extra Income

 If you’re a stay-at-home mom looking for a job or just some extra income, welcome!
 You’re absolutely in the right place.
 This guide includes a step-by-step process to earning extra income—from identifying extra income opportunities all the way through building your network of support.

 We’ll walk you through these steps, chapter by chapter, to help you visualize your opportunities so you can learn about stay-at-home-mom jobs and find the best one for you and your family.
 Let’s get started!

 Chapter 1: Popular Stay-At-Home-Mom Jobs Today

 Whether you’re looking for a full-time job, a part-time opportunity, or a chance to earn a little extra to help make ends meet, one of the best options for women is finding a “mom job.”
-Regardless of your motivations, the first step toward starting your own home-based business is exploring what’s available.
+Regardless of your motivations, the first step toward getting a stay-at-home mom job is exploring what’s available.
 It can be an intimidating prospect, but once you know what’s out there, you can figure out what’s best for you.

 There are three options for “stay-at-home mom jobs”: You can work for yourself, you can work for someone else, or you can work with someone else.

 Your first option is to go into business for yourself.
 These types of businesses generally start because your hobbies grow into something more, or your skill set is highly regarded and needed by others.
 The business model for these jobs is pretty simple: You create a good or hone a skill set, then you reach out and find people who want the good or need the skill.
 You sell it to them.
 Easy in concept; slightly more complicated in execution.